-We do not maintain long-term arrangements with our live streaming service providers.
-The term of the service agreements we enter into with third-party live streaming service providers are generally one year.
-If we cannot renew such agreements upon their expirations or terminations on commercially reasonable terms, or at all, or if the live streaming service providers become unwilling or unable to provide us with live streaming services at any time for any reasons, our ability to deliver live streaming online courses will be severely impacted, and our students' learning experience and our reputation will be harmed.
+The Group does not maintain long-term arrangements with the live streaming service providers, including the third-party service providers related to live streaming technologies and infrastructure.
+The term of the service agreements the Group enters into with third-party live streaming service providers are generally one year.
+If the Group cannot renew such agreements upon their expirations or terminations on commercially reasonable terms, or at all, or if the live streaming service providers become unwilling or unable to provide the Group with live streaming services at any time for any reasons, the Group's ability to deliver live streaming online courses will be severely impacted, and the students' learning experience and the Group's reputation will be harmed.

-Failure to adequately and promptly respond to changes in the exams our students must take to pursue their desired degrees, diplomas or certifications could cause our education services to be less attractive to our students.
+Failure to adequately and promptly respond to changes in the exams students must take to pursue their desired degrees, diplomas or certifications could cause the Group's education services to be less attractive to students.

-There have been continuous changes in the curriculum requirements associated with, and the format of, the exams our existing and prospective students must take to pursue their desired degrees, diplomas or certifications, the manner in which the exams are administered, as well as topics frequently tested in the exams.
-These changes require us to continually update and enhance our course offerings, our educational content and our teaching methods.
-Any inability to track and respond to these changes in a timely and cost-effective manner would make our education services less attractive to students, which may materially and adversely affect our reputation and ability to continue to attract students without a significant decrease in our tuition.
-In addition, as we further expand our course offerings, we cannot assure that we will be able to adapt our existing educational content and methods to new courses that we have limited experience in teaching.
+There have been continuous changes in the curriculum requirements associated with, and the format of, the exams the Group's existing and prospective students must take to pursue their desired degrees, diplomas or certifications, the manner in which the exams are administered, as well as topics frequently tested in the exams.
+These changes require the Group to continually update and enhance the Group's course offerings, educational content and teaching methods.
+Any inability to track and respond to these changes in a timely and cost-effective manner would make the Group's education services less attractive to students, which may materially and adversely affect the Group's reputation and ability to continue to attract students without a significant decrease in the Group's tuition.
+In addition, as the Group further expands the course offerings, we cannot assure that the Group will be able to adapt the Group's existing educational content and methods to new courses that the Group has limited experience in teaching.

-We may face risks associated with the installment tuition payment plan we offer to our students.
+The Group may face risks associated with the installment tuition payment plan the Group offers to its students.

-In 2015, we launched an installment payment option enabling eligible students to obtain loans from accredited third-party credit providers in China to finance all or part of their tuition.
+In 2015, the Group launched an installment payment option enabling eligible students to obtain loans from accredited third-party credit providers in China to finance all or part of their tuition.
 The third-party credit providers are responsible for performing credit assessment, approving loan applications, providing the funds, and collecting delinquent loan payments.
-Under the loan agreement between the borrowing student and the lending credit provider, the borrowing student is obligated to repay the loan principal in installments over a period ranging from three to 18 months.
-Under the cooperation agreement between us and each credit provider, we are obligated to pay the full amount of interest payable under a loan, as financial service fees, to the credit provider.
-We do not provide any guarantees for the repayment of student loans in favor of the credit providers.
-In 2019, 2020 and 2021, our student loan coverage ratio was 70.4%, 54.9% and 24.8%, respectively.
-For the same periods, we made interest payments of RMB118.0 million, RMB83.3 million and RMB36.9 million (US\$5.8 million), respectively, to the credit providers.
+Under the loan agreement between the borrowing student and the lending credit provider, the borrowing student is obligated to repay the loan principal in installments over a period ranging from 3 to 18 months.
+Under the cooperation agreement between the Group and each credit provider, the Group is obligated to pay the full amount of interest payable under a loan to the credit providers.
+The Group does not provide any guarantees for the repayment of student loans in favor of the credit providers.
+In 2020, 2021 and 2022, the Group's student loan coverage ratio was 54.9%, 24.8% and 5.1%, respectively.
+For the same periods, the Group made interest payments of RMB83.3 million, RMB36.9 million and RMB6.0 million (US\$0.9 million), respectively, to the credit providers.